 Important - If you are a new reader, please note that I am returning to complete this story after a very long hiatus.
 I make no promises, but I'm here and I'm trying.
 Please take that into consideration before reading.

 A/N This story is AU/OOC.
 They are your Twilight vampires in name and some characteristics only.
 They are familiar, but altered to fit the purposes of the story.
 No venom, no sparkling, very little vegetarianism.

-**Story based loosely on the song, Temptation by The Tea Party.
+**Story is based loosely on the song, Temptation by The Tea Party.
 Lyrics beneath the chapter title belong to the song writers.**

 Prey for the Wicked

 . . . . . .

 Once upon a time in the Land of Nod, he reflects sourly, for all that seems like a dream to him now.
 His human memories are as vaporous and thin as the cigarette smoke drifting from the mouth of the doorman currently blocking the entrance to a dingy dive bar in a dingier nowhere town.
 A place he never thought he'd find himself again.

 His curse of telepathy forces him to endure an onslaught of brain swill coming from the male scrambling to understand his sudden fear of the stranger before him, uneasiness not quite overruling his ego.
 For a moment the fool toys with the idea of denying Edward entrance, provoking a confrontation and therefore re-establishing his mental musing that he is a bad-ass, afraid of no one.